eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/installation.rst

 nagios-post-install.yml
 _______________________

 After **nagios-config.yml** is completed, :bash:`make install-webconf` is executed, generating the Apache config file for Nagios Web Interface.
+This step is executed only if Nagios Core was not installed before the current execution.

    .. literalinclude:: src/tasks/nagios-post-install.yml
       :language: yaml